Berlin International Film Festival: 21st century

 Kosslick started making some changes to the festival, moving the emphasis from Hollywood in order to focus more on German and international cinema.
 He introduced various events to assist the development of emerging talent in German cinema.

 In 2010, for the 60th edition of the festival, Werner Herzog was appointed president of the jury.
 Also in that year, the city of Berlin unveiled its Boulevard of the Stars, with the first of 40 stars devoted to actors and filmmakers of the German-speaking film and TV industry.
 First to be honoured in the Boulevard was German-American actress Marlene Dietrich.

 In 2012 the 100th anniversary of the historic Studio Babelsberg was celebrated at the 62nd edition of the festival, with the screening of 10 classic films made at the studios.

 A new Series section, devoted to longform television series, was introduced in 2015.

 In June 2018, it was announced that Mariette Rissenbeek would serve as the new executive director alongside artistic director Carlo Chatrian.
 They assumed their posts after Kosslick's final edition in 2019.
 Rissenbeek became the first woman to lead the Berlinale.

 A shortened 71st festival took place virtually in March 2021 due to the COVID-19 pandemic.

 73rd Berlin International Film Festival held in February 2023, was the first completely in-person Berlinale since the 70th in 2020.

-Tricia Tuttle took over as the new artistic director in April 2024; the 75th Berlinale 2025 is her first festival.
+Tricia Tuttle took over as the new artistic director in April 2024; the 75th Berlinale 2025 was her first festival.